Build Intelligent Applications using ChatGPT & Azure Cosmos DB

 To deal with these practical considerations, we limited the amount of memory by sending only the most recent prompts and completions for that conversation.
 This would allow it to mostly respond with the context it needed to carry on a conversation.
 However, if a conversation drifted significantly over time, context increasingly would be lost and follow-up questions to older prompts would result in contextually incorrect responses again.
 Still, this works good enough.

-How we implemented this initially was quite simple by just setting a maxConversationLength of 2000 bytes.
+Our initial approach to this was very simple.
+We simply counted words and set a maxConversationLength of 2000 bytes in our appsettings.json file as a limit.
 A token can represent a single character all the way up to a word.
-To be cautious we figured that 2000 bytes would give us enough history to provide some conversational memory without sacrificing complete responses.
+To be cautious we figured that 2000 bytes would give us enough history to provide enough conversational memory to generate complete responses.

 Here you can see in our implementation.
 We loop through messages, adding them to an array and counting the tokens which were consumed, then breaks out of the loop once it goes over the _maxConversationTokens amount.
 Because we build the conversation from most recent to oldest, we build the array in reverse.
 To put the conversation in the correct order, we call reverse on the List object in a Join function and pass it back to the function calling it.

 There is another approach for maintaining conversational context which I’ve seen others suggest and you might consider.
 You can maintain context for a conversation by asking ChatGPT to summarize or categorize the conversation, then use that instead of sending the full or partial history of the conversation in each request.
 The benefit of course is drastically reducing the amount of text needed to maintain that context.

 There are however some limitations to this approach.
 For instance, how often should you refresh the summary?
 How do subsequent refreshes maintain fidelity?
 Can one maintain fidelity over a long conversation with limited tokens?
 After pondering these and other questions, we decided this wasn’t the correct approach for us.
 Our sample application’s implementation was good enough for most use cases.